-A direct comparison between mid-tropospheric CO_2 fields retrieved from Metop-A and Metop-B (version V4.2) yields a global bias close to zero and a standard deviation less than 0.1 ppm.
-The bias that was observed between the 2 products in version V4.1 has been corrected, as detailed in Section 3.1.6 of the ATBD_ANNEX-E (D2).
+A direct comparison between mid-tropospheric CO2 fields retrieved from Metop-A and Metop-B (version V9.1) yields a global bias and standard deviation of -0.24 ppm +/- 0.68 ppm.

-Figure 3 shows the full time series of mid-tropospheric CO_2 retrieved from Metop-A and Metop-B. For most of the common period, the two products, which are recorded at the same local time but with a 180° shift in the orbit, are on top of each other.
-Only towards the end of Metop-A series (first half of 2015), a bias is seen between the 2.
-This is due to the slight degradation of AMSU channel 7 which started degrading beginning of 2015 and exceeded specifications in 2015.
+Figure 3 shows the full time series of mid-tropospheric $CO_2$ retrieved from Metop-A and Metop-B. For most of the common period, the two products, which are recorded at the same local time but with a $180^{\circ}$ shift in the orbit, are on top of each other.

-Figure 3: Mid-tropospheric CO2 retrieved from IASI/AMSU onboard Metop-A (blue) between July 2007 and June 2015, and from IASI/AMSU onboard Metop-B (green) between February 2013 and December 2018.
+Figure 3: Mid-tropospheric CO2 retrieved from IASI/AMSU onboard Metop-A (blue) between July 2007 and December 2019, and from IASI/AMSU onboard Metop-B (blue) between February 2013 and December 2019.